Think-and-Dev/gitbook-docs-test/docs/integration/minting-docs.md

 DOC can only be minted in exchange for RBTC.
 Given an amount of RBTC paid to the contract, the system calculates the corresponding DOCs amount to mint, RBTC and DOC balances are added to the Money on Chain system and the new tokens are sent to the user.

-In this tutorial the method (or function) that is of interest to us is `function mintDocVendors(uint256 btcToMint, address vendorAccount) public payable` As you can see this function is payable, this means that it is prepared to receive RBTCs.
+In this tutorial the method (or function) that is of interest to us is `function mintDocVendors(uint256 btcToMint, address vendorAccount) public payable`.
+As you can see this function is payable, this means that it is prepared to receive RBTCs.

 NOTE: there is a retrocompatibility function called `function mintDoc(uint256 btcToMint)` which is suitable for those who are already integrated to MoC platform and are not ready to use vendor functionality.
 In the future we are planning to deprecate this method.